Mathematics Major

 An oral examination is required for both programs.

-To be admitted to the honors program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100 level; the department may submit a petition for a student if her GPA in the major is between 3.0 and 3.5.
+To be admitted to the honors program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100 level; the department may submit a petition for a prospective thesis student whose GPA in the major is between 3.0 and 3.5.
 See Academic Distinctions.

-The mathematics department reviews interested calculus students and places them in MATH 115, MATH 116, MATH 120, or MATH 205 according to their previous courses and summer placement results.
+The mathematics and statistics department reviews incoming first-years who are interested in taking calculus, and places them in MATH 115, MATH 116, MATH 120, or MATH 205 according to their previous courses and responses to the summer placement questionnaire.
 Please refer to the descriptions for these courses.
+The department also offers several non-calculus-based courses that can be taken by first-years.

 Students may receive course credit toward graduation through the AP tests in mathematics and the IB Higher Level mathematics exam.
 Students with scores of 4 or 5 on the AB Examination or an AB-subscore of 4 or 5 on the BC Examination, or a score of 5, 6, or 7 on the IB Higher Level mathematics exam receive one unit of credit (equivalent to MATH 115) and are eligible for MATH 116 or MATH 120.
 Those entering with scores of 4 or 5 on the BC Examination receive two units (equivalent to MATH 115 and MATH 116/MATH 120) and are eligible for MATH 205.
-Students with a 5 on the AP examination in statistics receive one unit of credit.
+Students with a 5 on the AP examination in statistics receive one unit of credit and are encouraged to begin the statistics sequence with STAT 218, if possible.
 Neither AP credits nor IB credits may count toward the major or minor.

-In order to obtain Wellesley credit for any mathematics course taken at another institution, during the summer or the academic year, approval must be obtained from the chair of the department, preferably in advance.
-Normally, the core courses Math 206, 302, and 305 should be taken at Wellesley.
-Advanced students are encouraged to elect MIT courses that are not offered by the Wellesley College mathematics department.
+In order to obtain Wellesley credit for any mathematics or statistics course taken at another institution, during the summer or the academic year, approval must be obtained from the chair of the department, preferably in advance.
+Normally, the core courses MATH 206, MATH 302, and MATH 305 should be taken at Wellesley.
+Advanced students are encouraged to elect MIT courses that are not offered by the Wellesley College mathematics and statistics department.